ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/adding_new_instrument.rst

             calculation_result = self.custom_parameter * 2
             return calculation_result

+The ``__init__`` method of the instrument class has a constructor parameter called ``data`` which contains the parameters set in the instrument YAML file.
+The user should not change the name of this parameter as it is required for the initilisation of the instrument class.
+The user can set any of the parameters from the YAML file as properties or variables in the instrument class as shown in the example above for the parameter called ``custom_parameter`` and ``another_custom_parameter``.

 Setting the ``custom_parameter`` as a property with a setter method allows easy access and update of this parameter.
 If there are any specific validation requirements for the parameter, the developer can also include validation within the